joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 # [CH12] What You Will Need To Turn Your Specialization Decision Into A Strong Market Position

-EDITING NOTES:

-- RE-CAST AS EARNING VISIBILITY AND TRUST RATHER THAN CONNECTING AND BUILDING TRUST

 Once you've decided how you want to specialize, it takes time, discipline, courage, and follow-through to turn that decision into a strong market position.
 Here's specifically what you'll need to do that.

-# A Declaration Of Focus
+# Asset 1: A Declaration Of Focus

 You need your new focus to be very clear to prospective clients.
-How you declare this focus to prospects depends very much on how you specifically connect and build trust with clients.
+How you declare this focus to them depends very much on how specifically you earn visibility and trust.

 Ironically, the easiest _and_ most difficult starting point for declaring your new focus is your website.

-It's difficult because most of my clients are not experienced marketing writers, and additionally they're used to writing websites that focus on themselves rather than on their clients needs and problems.
-This means when they sit down to a blank text editor or CMS screen, they kind of freeze up, and what they end up writing kind of sucks.
+It's difficult because, if you're like most of my clients, you are not an experienced marketing writer, and additionally you're used to writing websites that focus on yourself rather than on your clients needs and problems.
+This means when you sit down to a blank text editor or CMS screen, you kind of freeze up, and what you end up writing kind of sucks.

 There's generally the perception that because your website is so public and anyone literally anywhere in the world can see it, it's a high stakes change.
 It feels like your website is a megaphone that's powerful enough to reach the entire world's population.
 And in a way it is.
 HOWEVER...